leminhviett/Photo-realistic-Neural-style-transfer/README.md

 # photo-realistic-style-transfer

-Create a restful api with Flask for a model - photorealistic style transfer
+Create a web app with Flask for a model - photorealistic style transfer